-Applications are open to postgraduate students eligible to undertake a PhD.
-The proposed research must be related to the causes, prevention, treatment or cure of leukaemia and allied blood disorders.
+Applications are open to postgraduate students proposing to undertake a PhD in a field related to the causes, prevention, treatment or cure of leukaemia and allied blood disorders.
 Information and applications are available from The Secretary, Anthony Rothe Memorial Trust, c/- Brigden & Partners, GPO Box 2564, Sydney NSW 2001.
 Applications close late August.